PetePrattis/image-quantization-DPCM-compression-encoding-and-motion-compensation/README.md

 > 8. You should be able to set the dictionary size as an input Assume a maximum size of 256 (8-bytes)
 > 9. At the output should be a list of indexes corresponding to the input string taking into account the dictionary-index word pairs.
 > 10. Give the output a number that expresses the compression ratio
+> 11. Perform a procedure that accepts two frames as input and calculates their difference and returns an error frame, no motion vector is calculated
+> 12. Implement a function that accepts two frames, a reference frame that will be used when searching for motion vectors, and a target frame that will be provided.
+Divide the target frame into 16 X 16 macroblock blocks, and if the width and height of the frame are not multiples of 16, fill the frame with black pixels appropriately.
+For each block in the target box, refer to the corresponding position in the reference box and find the area that gives the best result.
+Use metric SAD in the resulting search area for k = 16 so that the motion vectors are sized to a maximum of 16 pixels in each direction.
+Based on the prediction block calculate the error block as the difference between the original block and the predicted one.
+This process will result in an error frame when all blocks are completed.

 > #### About this project
 >